You've spent twenty years building expertise in how things actually work. You deserve a clinical approach that meets that standard.

 You're constantly thinking, mentoring, producing, solving, and carrying responsibility for other people.
 The pressure is rarely dramatic — it's cumulative.
 Years of deadlines, evaluation, administrative demands, and intellectual intensity can quietly disconnect you from rest, creativity, and even your own life outside achievement.
 I understand how easy it is for high-functioning burnout to hide inside competence.

-Academic environments reward sustained self-sacrifice in ways that can become difficult to see from the inside.
-Because the pressure is intellectual rather than visibly chaotic, many academics miss how profoundly their nervous system has adapted to constant evaluation, comparison, and productivity.
-Over time, curiosity can slowly become performance, rest starts to feel undeserved, and self-worth becomes increasingly tied to output, recognition, and expertise.
+Take the mind-body check →Academic environments reward sustained self-sacrifice in ways that can become difficult to see from the inside.
+Because the pressure is intellectual rather than visibly chaotic, you may not notice how profoundly your nervous system has adapted to constant evaluation, comparison, and productivity.
+Over time, curiosity becomes performance, rest starts to feel undeserved, and self-worth becomes tied to output, recognition, and expertise.

 Teaching terms, grant deadlines, conference season, and the general irregularity of academic life.
 I work with your calendar, not against it.